wp-plugins/wp-classified/README.txt

 == Changelog ==

 Changelog:

+Changes 1.3.1-b - Feb 09/02/2009
+- modify to approve posts before they are published
+- fixed thumbnail image width

 Changes 1.3.1-a - Jan 20/01/2009
 - It covers changes between WordPress Version 2.6 and Version 2.7